eSolia/eSolia_2018/README.md

 * Connecting to eSolia [PROdb](https://esolia.com/prodb) for data.
 * Using the Mac app Codekit to compile SCSS and Javascript.
 * Photography and Graphics by eSolia CEO [Rick Cogley](http://rick.cogley.info).
+* Using local search powered by [Fuse.js](http://fusejs.io/), instead of Google Seaarch.

 ### Go Hugo